npomfret/ui-research/modern_ui_ux_guide.md

 - [modern-ui-libraries.md](./modern-ui-libraries.md) — curated tooling list (animation engines, headless UI kits, state libraries, and WebGL helpers) for when you need production-ready building blocks.
 - [ui-anti-patterns-and-mistakes.md](./ui-anti-patterns-and-mistakes.md) — broader industry anti-pattern catalogue; use it during legacy audits or when onboarding teams who are still shipping pre-token CSS.

-Treat `01-09` as the canonical playbook for new work, and lean on the supplemental files when you need extra depth, vendor options, or competitive references.
+Treat these notes as modular—jump into whatever topic you need, and lean on the supplemental files when you want extra depth, vendor options, or competitive references.